HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_upgrade_telephony.md

         jigasiProxyBypass: true
         ```

 2. Configure the secrets for telephony.
-The secrets used by telephony are not carried over from the old version of Sametime to the new version.
-This is done manually.
+The secrets used by telephony are not carried over from the previous version of Sametime to the new version.
+This must be done manually.

-    Secret name: auth-config-secret
+    **Secret name: auth-config-secret**

-    :   Template file name: helm/templates/auth-config-secrets.yaml
+      Template file name: helm/templates/auth-config-secrets.yaml

-    :   Copy the `application-registry.json` setting from the old file to the new file.
+     Copy the `application-registry.json` setting from the previous file to the new file.

-    Secret name: sametime-global-secrets \(Sametime 12\) or meeting-secrets \(Sametime 11.6\)
+    **Secret name: sametime-global-secrets \(Sametime 12\) or meeting-secrets \(Sametime 11.6\)**
-    :   Template file name: helm/templates/sametime-global-secrets.yaml
+       Template file name: helm/templates/sametime-global-secrets.yaml

-    :   Copy the JigasiSipUri and JigasiSipPassword values from the old file to the new file.
+       Copy the JigasiSipUri and JigasiSipPassword values from the previous file to the new file.

-    Secret name: catalog-config-secret
+    **Secret name: catalog-config-secret**
-    :   Template file name: helm/templates/catalog-config-secrets.yaml
+      Template file name: helm/templates/catalog-config-secrets.yaml

         **Note:** If the TMG server is configured for a self-signed certificate for HTTPS, you might have the optional extra-certs configured.
-In this case, copy the extra-certs value from the old helm/templates/catalog-config-secrets.yaml file and paste into the new Sametime 12 `helm/catalog-config-secrets.yaml`.
+In this case, copy the extra-certs value from the old helm/templates/catalog-config-secrets.yaml file and paste into the new Sametime 12 helm/catalog-config-secrets.yaml file.

 3. Apply the changes to the environment.
 See [Applying configuration changes in Kubernetes or Openshift](apply_configchanges_kubernetes.md) for the steps.